arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 .. seealso::

-   For a list of labellers available in ArviZ, see the :ref:`the API reference page <labeller_api>`.
+   For a list of `labeller`s available in ArviZ, see the :ref:`the API reference page <labeller_api>`.

 Sorting labels
 --------------

 ArviZ allows labels to be sorted in two ways:

-- Using the arguments passed to ArviZ plotting functions
+1. Using the arguments passed to ArviZ plotting functions
-- Sorting the underlying :class:`xarray.Dataset`
+2. Sorting the underlying :class:`xarray.Dataset`

 The first option is more suitable for single time ordering whereas the second option is more suitable for sorting plots consistently.